-Summary: Assessments of regions, cities or neighbourhoods offers a deeper understanding of the natural and built environment and existing dynamics, allowing for evidence-based guidance on future actions and priorities for interventions.
-Profiling generates and presents multisectoral, multicohort, spatialized data that is analysed within an area-based framework to help build national databases of comparable data; to guide humanitarian, development and local government actors on strategic actions; and to inform coordination and programming among other outcomes.
+Summary: Assessments of regions, cities, or neighbourhoods offer a deeper understanding of the natural and built environment and existing dynamics, allowing for evidence-based guidance on future actions and priorities.
+Profiling generates and presents multi-sectoral, multicohort, spatialized data that is analysed within an area-based framework: to help build national databases of comparable data; to guide humanitarian, development, and local government actors on strategic actions; and to inform coordination and programming, among other outcomes.
 This service builds on remotely available data, information from stakeholders and direct data collection, and uses participatory approaches.
 It also integrates a capacity building tool for local stakeholders to facilitate informed decision making that engenders community ownership and buy-in, ultimately improving social cohesion.
-Challenges addressed: This service addresses the lack of data and capacity gaps for data management, on multiple levels.
-Very often, socio-economic/demographic information is not overlaid with spatial assessments, and thus makes it difficult to identify areas with multiple deprivations.
-The lack of evidence prevents effective targeting of humanitarian responses and urban development assistance and bridging the humanitarian/ development gap.
+Challenges addressed: This service addresses the lack of data and capacity gaps for data management on multiple levels.
+Very often, socioeconomic/demographic information is not overlaid with spatial assessments and thus makes it difficult to identify areas with multiple deprivations.
+The lack of evidence prevents effective targeting of humanitarian responses and urban development assistance for bridging the humanitarian/development gap.
 The lack of local government capacity for data, systematic data management and knowledge management also impede the planning process.
-What UN-Habitat can offer: Urban and spatial profiling is a rapid means to enable and implement planning principles at various territorial scales.
-UN-Habitat brings together technical expertise in planning, data analytics, urban economy, finance and governance and is poised to develop profiles for cities, neighbourhoods and settlements, including those hosting displaced persons, to guide urban planning actions in line with the SDGs and the New Urban Agenda.
-The profiling process is centred around public participation.
-The analyses and recommendations feed local planning processes and ensure equitable access and social inclusivity to address the needs and aspirations of the community.
-Profiling can also assess disadvantaged neighbourhoods to analyse data within an area-based framework to help build a national database of comparable data and inform coordination and programming.
-Neighbourhood profiles can be shared via online portal to allow for an interactive geoportal presenting the mapped data of all neighbourhoods and a database of comparable indicators.
-Data collection during the profiling of Karm El-Zeytoun, a disadvantaged neighbourhood in Beirut Governorate, Lebanon ©UN-Habitat
+What UN-Habitat can offer: Urban and spatial profiling is a rapid means of enabling and implementing planning principles at various territorial scales.
+UN-Habitat brings together technical expertise in planning, data analytics, urban economy, finance, and governance to develop integrated profiles for cities, neighbourhoods and settlements, including those hosting displaced persons, to guide urban planning actions in line with the SDGs and the New Urban Agenda.
+The profiling process is centred around public participation and community engagement.
+The analyses and recommendations benefit from various UN-Habitat tools and approaches to feed local planning processes and ensure equitable access and social inclusivity to address the needs and aspirations of the community.
+This can improve resilience and social stability while planning for the accommodation of increasing populations in a sustainable way.
+Profiling can also assess disadvantaged neighbourhoods within an area-based framework to help build a national database of comparable data and inform coordination and programming.
+Neighbourhood profiles can be shared via online portals to allow for an interactive geoportal presenting the mapped data of all neighbourhoods and a database of comparable indicators.
+Data collection during the profiling of Karm El-Zeytoun, a disadvantaged neighbourhood in Beirut Governorate, I ehanon ©UN-Habitat

-In displacement and post-crisis contexts, as the bridge between traditional humanitarian and development agencies, UN-Habitat can support the development of strategic visioning and scenarios building to engage and inform national and local authorities, and actors/donors to facilitate greater area-based approaches towards collective urban response.
-Using its Spatial Profiling for Settlements Sheltering Displaced Populations tool, UN-Habitat can provide recommendations for effective priority investment opportunities to humanitarian actors in the short, medium and long-term, and entry points to coordinate urban strategies, initiating development of priority projects across scales.
+In displacement and post-crisis contexts, as the bridge between traditional humanitarian and development agencies, UN-Habitat can support the development of strategic visioning and scenario-building to engage and inform national and local authorities and actors/donors to facilitate greater area-based approaches towards a collective urban response

+Using its Spatial Profiling for Settlements Sheltering Displaced Populations Tool, UN-Habitat can provide recommendations for effective priority investment opportunities to humanitarian actors in the short, medium, and long-term, and entry points to coordinate urban strategies, initiating development of priority projects across scales.
 In such contexts, the earlier this expertise can be shared, the more it has potential to build capacity within local and national governments for improved management of emergency responses, uptake of recovery proposals and more rapid shifts towards development priorities and attainment of the SDGs.
 (See B.3. and C.1. for more on UN-Habitat's contributions in humanitarian and protracted crisis contexts).
-Spatial analysis of housing sector, housing typologies and hotspot analysis of highest/lowest rents An urban profile of the city of Hawassa presenting the different spatial analyses to understand the urban dynamics in the thematic areas of urban planning, environment, mobility, housing and basic services
+Depending on the needs, UN-Habitat produces profiles alongside detailed diagnosis assessments, strategic recommendations and action plans to guide sustainable development.